sciZer0/7/v/README.md

 It is the classic method of carrot and stick — used by every behavioral system.

-Old Approach: Why would ever a Validator work honestly?
+**Old Approach**: Why would ever a Validator work honestly?
 It is because he/she is afraid of losing a small part of their stake — in the event of automatic stake-slashing.
 Greed-Driven Consensus.

-New Approach: Why would ever a Validator work honestly?
+**New Approach**: Why would ever a Validator work honestly?
 It is because he/she is afraid of losing a huge flow of tokens/stakes for years — in the event of automatic dropping from the list.
 Much bigger incentives to work honestly.
 Huge-Greed-Driven Consensus.<br><br>

 **Old Approach:**<br>